 Routine dental cleanings and exams are important for your child to maintain good oral hygiene and prevent decay and disease.
 Your daily home care is also critical, but the professional cleanings remove mineralized plaque that can develop despite good brushing and flossing, particularly in areas that are difficult to reach.

 Following the guidelines set forth by the American Academy of Pediatric Dentistry, we recommend that your child see us for a cleaning and exam once every six months.
-These preventative appointments typically last between 30 minutes and an hour, and parents are always welcome to come back to the treatment area or wait in the lobby.
+These preventative appointments typically last between 30 minutes to an hour, and parents are always welcome to come back to the treatment area or wait in the lobby.
 Most older children do better when mom or dad don’t come back, and they enjoy the opportunity to be independent.
 Our staff will let you know if they feel your child is ready for this exciting milestone.

 The chewing surfaces of children’s teeth are the most susceptible to cavities with their deep pits and grooves.
 Sealants are applied to the tops of chewing surfaces of molar teeth and are highly effective in preventing tooth decay.
 The application process is simple and usually takes five or ten minutes.
 The teeth that will be sealed are thoroughly cleaned and dried, and then the chewing surfaces are roughened with an etching solution that helps the sealants adhere to the teeth.
 Next the sealant is “painted” onto the tooth and a special curing light bonds and hardens it.
 Sealants last for several years, and will be checked and touched up as necessary at your child’s future appointments.